 - In 1969, the Indian Space Research Organisation (ISRO) was formed out of INCOSPAR.
 In 1972, it came under the newly-created Department of Space.

-- ISRO built its first satellite in 1975 and named it Aryabhatta.
-It was launched by USSR.
+- ISRO built its first satellite in 1975 and named it Aryabhatta (launched on April 19, 1975) It was launched by the USSR.
 The first Indian-built launch vehicle was SLV-3 and it was used to launch the Rohini satellite in 1980.
 There has been no looking back since for the Indian space programme.
 ISRO launched a lunar orbiter, Chandrayaan I in 2008 and its first Mars orbiter, the Mars Orbiter Mission in 2014.
-With this, India became the first country to achieve success in putting a satellite on the Mars orbit in its maiden attempt and the fourth space agency and the first Asian agency to do so.
+With this, India became the first country to achieve success in putting a satellite on Mars orbit in its maiden attempt and the fourth space agency and the first Asian agency to do so.